 Alcoholism Among Seniors and Older Adults

 A national survey conducted in 2008 discovered that 40 percent of adults aged 65 and older consume alcohol.
 Alcohol and prescription drug-related problems among adults 60 and older has been deemed one of the fastest growing health problems the country is being faced by.
 However, the problem still remains underestimated, under-identified, under-diagnosed, and under-treated.
-As a result, thousands of older adults and seniors who alcohol abuse treatment fare being left untreated.
+As a result, thousands of older adults and seniors suffering from alcohol abuse treatment fare being left untreated.
 Healthcare providers have the tendency to overlook substance use problems and abuse of alcoholism in older people, often mistaking the symptoms of substance abuse with depression, dementia, and other health issues.
 Unfortunately, older adults are at higher risk for a variety of health issues, especially those who meet the following criteria:

 - Take certain prescription medications